py-pdf/pypdf/docs/user/extract-text.md

 print(page.extract_text())
 ```

-you can also choose to limit the text orientation you want to extract, e.g:
+You can also choose to limit the text orientation you want to extract, e.g:

 ```python
 # extract only text oriented up